Finite topological space: Separation axioms

 If a finite topological space is T_{1} (in particular, if it is Hausdorff) then it must, in fact, be discrete.
-This is because the complement of a point is a finite union of closed points and therefore closed.
-It follows that each point must be open.
+This is because the complement of a singleton is the union of finitely many closed singletons and therefore closed.
+It follows that each singleton must be open.

 Therefore, any finite topological space which is not discrete cannot be T_{1}, Hausdorff, or anything stronger.

 However, it is possible for a non-discrete finite space to be T_{0}.
 In general, two points x and y are topologically indistinguishable if and only if x ≤ y and y ≤ x, where ≤ is the specialization preorder on X. It follows that a space X is T_{0} if and only if the specialization preorder ≤ on X is a partial order.
 There are numerous partial orders on a finite set.
 Each defines a unique T_{0} topology.

 Similarly, a space is R_{0} if and only if the specialization preorder is an equivalence relation.
 Given any equivalence relation on a finite set X the associated topology is the partition topology on X. The equivalence classes will be the classes of topologically indistinguishable points.
 Since the partition topology is pseudometrizable, a finite space is R_{0} if and only if it is completely regular.

 Non-discrete finite spaces can also be normal.
 The excluded point topology on any finite set is a completely normal T_{0} space which is non-discrete.